scrubele/databases/java_projects/Readme.md

 # Java projects

-Different REST APIs using Java an MySQL
+REST APIs using Java and MySQL.